MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### SharePoint 2019
 _Publisher: Accenture_

-The SharePoint 2019 connector will crawl content from any SharePoint 2019 site collection URL.
+The SharePoint 2019 connector crawls content from any SharePoint 2019 site collection URL.
 The connector supports lists, pages, and sites, and updates are identified either automatically or via the SharePoint change log.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/SharePoint+2019+Connector)